susyjam/MicrosoftAzureML/Optimizing ML Pipeline Azure/README.md

 **What are the benefits of the parameter sampler you chose?**

+GridParameterSampling where all possible search space values are used, and early termination of low-performance executions is supported
-Performed random sampling over the hyperparameter search space using RandomParameterSampling in our parameter sampler, this drastically reduces computation time and we are still able to find reasonably good models when compared to GridParameterSampling methodology where all the possible values from the search space are used, and it supports early termination of low-performance runs
+Random sampling performed in the hyperparameter search space using RandomParameterSampling in our parameter sampler, this drastically reduces computation time and we can still find reasonably good models compared to the methodology

 Parameter sampling method helps us to choose proper hyperparameter value for our model, in Azure Machine Learning supports the following methods:
   1. Random sampling
   2. Grid sampling
   3. Bayesian sampling I opted Random sampling method.

 **What are the benefits of the early stopping policy you chose?**